Mercedes Window Sticker by VIN – 100% Accurate

 This digit verifies that the VIN is authentic and not a fake string of random characters.
 It is calculated using a specific algorithm developed by the U.S. Department of Transportation.

-The tenth character indicates the model year and alternates between numbers and letters.
+Indicates the model year.
+The letter “F” corresponds to the 2015 model year.
 Each letter represents a specific year; ‘W,’ for example, signifies a Mercedes from the 1998 model year.

 Here’s a table that can help you easily identify any Mercedes model year: